 The router comes with parental control options, backup software, and a USB 3.0 port for connecting your stored media.
 Basically, it’s everything you could want in a home router without the need to spend hundreds of dollars.

 The best high-performance router

-Maybe you’re looking for more speed, more power, and you don’t mind paying extra for it.
-This TP-Link model is one of the most powerful models we’ve seen, a tri-band router with a 1000 Mbps 2.4GHz band and two 2167 Mbps 5GHz bands.
+Maybe you’re looking for more speed and power, and you don’t mind paying extra for it.
+This TP-Link model is one of the most powerful models we’ve seen.
+It’s a tri-band router with a 1000 Mbps 2.4GHz band and two 2,167 Mbps 5GHz bands.
 That’s enough for all your 4K, games, and intensive file transfers.
 It also has MU-MIMO support for target a few devices with extra-reliable connections, and smart features that function with Alexa and IFTTT for easier device control.
 You can even set up a personal VPN via built-in software options to create some extra privacy.